dimchee/Bookaton/Readme.md

 - Warning: LaTeX submission comments are detected by `\documentclass{` begining
 - Warning: Don't add any definitions in Issues, we are extracting what is between `\begin{document}` and `\end{document}`.
+- If you don't want to be spamed by notifications, navigate to repository page and click on `Unwatch` button and select `Ignore`